wtzhang23/xds-backend/README.md

 When using `XdsBackend` with a remote xDS server (via `server` config source), you must configure a static cluster in Envoy's bootstrap configuration that points to your xDS server.
 This cluster name must match the `server` name specified in your `XdsBackend` resource.

 You can configure this using the `EnvoyProxy` resource's bootstrap configuration.
+The bootstrap config uses a **string patch type** (`value:`) that allows you to provide the complete bootstrap configuration as a YAML string.
 For detailed information, see the [Envoy Gateway documentation on customizing EnvoyProxy bootstrap config](https://gateway.envoyproxy.io/docs/tasks/operations/customize-envoyproxy/#customize-envoyproxy-bootstrap-config).

+**Note**: The `bootstrap.value` field uses a string patch type, meaning you provide the entire bootstrap configuration as a multi-line YAML string.
+This allows you to add static clusters, listeners, and other bootstrap-level configurations.

 Example `EnvoyProxy` resource with a static cluster for a remote xDS server: